APTrust/preservation-services/README.md

 # APTrust Preservation Services

-This is the beginning of a rewrite of APTrust's Exchange services.
+This is the completed rewrite of APTrust's Exchange services and related infrasrtucture.
 The goals
 are:

 * Simpler, more modular code